ricglez89/circles_dataset/README.md

 # circles_dataset
-## Multiple circle detection in images: a new benchmark and a simple evolutionary algorithm approach
+## Multiple circle detection in images: a simple evolutionary algorithm approach and a new benchmark of images

-Add abstract
+[Abstract pending]

 ### Authors
-  Add authors and their ORCID
+[authors pending]

-We kindly asked you to cite these dataset
+We kindly asked you to cite our paper.

-Add DOI and bibtex
+[DOI pending]